greyatomtestuser1/decision_tree_project/q01_my_decision_regressor/README.md

 We have made your life simpler by having preloaded the grid parameters for you.

 Note :
-- use np.random.seed(9) in function and use random state = 9.
+- Use random state = 9 while using `DecisionTreeRegressor`.
 - While using GridSearchCV set the cv parameter as 5.